ubuntu/snappy-playpen/wallpaperdownloader/README.md

 Working features:
  - The application is working fine.
 You can even change the downloads folder (by default inside snap directory) to a directory within the user's home folder.
- - Now, the application is integrated with the Desktop.
+ - The application is integrated with the Desktop.
 A Desktop Launcher has been created and a menu entry too under `Utility` category.
+ - It uses gsettings interface and snapcraft-desktop-helpers wiki remote part to integrate the application with the desktop and manage host dconf database via gsettings for, for example, changing the current wallpaper

 Known issues:
   - Open `downloads folder` button is not working.
 An exception is thrown:

       Error trying to open the Downloads directory.
 Error: Failed to show URI:file:/home/egarcia/snap/wallpaperdownloader/1/.wallpaperdownloader/downloads/)

+  - xdg-open integration for launching the default browser doesn't work